openwengo/sip_call_extractor/README.md

    - Review AWS SDK error messages in the application logs
    - Note: Local files are deleted regardless of upload success to prevent disk space issues

+5. **ERSPAN Processing Issues**
+   - Ensure ERSPAN traffic is properly configured on Cisco switches
+   - Verify GRE protocol (0x88BE) is present in captured traffic
+   - Check ERSPAN version compatibility (supports Type II and Type III)
+   - Use `--log-erspan-stats` for detailed ERSPAN session information
+   - Note: BPF filters are not supported in ERSPAN mode - use Cisco ACLs for filtering

 ### Debug Mode

 Enable debug logging for detailed processing information: